TNC ARCHIVE 2018

 My designing takes a few parts.
 Inspiration, writing, sketching, scanning and then designing.
 Having a project to work on I am thinking about the design solutions 24h a day.
 I often ask clients for only a few words to give me so I can build my design on.
 When Kacper ordered the first part of the stickers he told me “do something about the cities Papaya is in”.
 That was enough.
 I started to create unique sets of symbols representing in my eyes London, Warsaw, and New York City.

 I was lucky as I have had a chance to live in all of them.
 Spending time in each city, making notes, sketches and observations helped to develop my own symbolism, feelings about each city.
 London was very gray, and rainy for me.
-Touches of color are Red from the buses and Yellow from the rain jackets.
+Touches of colour are Red from the buses and Yellow from the rain jackets.
 Warsaw had always an interesting power pulsating from the Wisla River and Syrenka story.
-New York City is a colorful, messy, laud, multi-culture place.
+New York City is a colourful, messy, laud, multi-culture place.

 I tried to express the differences and similarities of all of these places in Ewa Budka's eyes.